Pop-Circle/Personal-Assistant/README.md

 	Can now log in and out of desktop version fixed calendar display but the date correlation to real date is incorrect when month is changed

+-2015-09-29 : Dave

+	Desktop Version
+		to do list is shown when today's date is clicked on separation of unchecked and checked for to do list implemented fixed calendar logic with borrowed code, just need Brian to approve of replaement calendar only works for 2015